nehcgnak/CrackingMachineLearningInterview/README.md

         Hence the vote would be class A.

-#### Which one would you prefer low FN or FP's based on Fraud Transaction?
+#### Which one would you prefer low FN or FP's based on fraud transaction?
         Recommended is low FN's, the reason is because if you consider Fraud Transaction being occured and counting it as not being occured
         This has huge impact on the business model.